 The dark blue wall colour adds to the nautical feel of this room.

 Ikea Kura Cactus Hack

-We are having a cactus theme in our new nursery and this Ikea KURA hack from simplysuzys on Instagram has given us an idea of how we can upgrade it to toddlers bedroom in the future.
-The creator has simply used an offcut from the cactus wallpaper they used on the wall to help the bed blend into the overall look of the room.
+We have a cactus theme in our new nursery and this Ikea KURA hack from simplysuzys on Instagram has given us an idea of how we can upgrade it to a toddler’s bedroom in the future.
+The creator has used an offcut from the cactus wallpaper they used on the wall to help the bed blend into the room’s overall look.

 You can find a cactus wall decal on Etsy here.
 We think there could be a few more cactus references such as cushions like this or a cactus garland!
 Perhaps we tend towards running away with a theme though….!?

-Another star of the show in that panda head on the wall, really love the animal trophy head look!
+Another star of the show is that panda head on the wall, we really love the animal trophy head look!